-Regeneration is a game effect in Warhammer fantasy roleplay.
-It is common enough to be in the main rulebook rather than the army specific ones and it is cancelled by fire.
+Regeneration is a game effect common enough to be in the main rulebook rather than the army specific ones and is cancelled by fire.

 Trolls have a chance to recover any wound taken that turn, unless hit by fire.
 The goblin chieftain Gromm the Paunch got his name by winning an eating competition with raw troll steaks.
 The flesh perpetually tries to grow, mostly kept in check by his stomach acids.
 Ever since he's been troubled by huge digestive problems, although on the plus side he eventually gained regenerative abilities.